-When I started hearing commercials for the Alliance for Lifetime Income on NPR, the publicity made me think of my wife’s former communications career.
+When I started hearing commercials for the Alliance for Lifetime Income on NPR, the publicity made me think of my wife’s former communications career where she supported industry organizations.
 They also reminded me of a workplace seminar I attended in 2018, presented by one of the founding organizations.

 They pitched employees of my company about the benefits of annuities for lifetime income in retirement.